posted July 25, 2017

 Earning a certification or degree in your new field may be the perfect way to launch yourself into the next step in your career.
 With enhanced knowledge of your field, advice from seasoned professors and connections in your industry, the transition will be much easier.
-Learn more about Columbia Southern University’s certificates, degrees and continuing education units.
+There are many options including certificates, degree programs

-While making a big life change is scary, a career transition will give you a fresh perspective on your knowledge, skills and abilities.
+While making a big life change can be challenging, a career transition will give you a fresh perspective on your knowledge, skills and abilities.
 Contact CSU’s Career Services

 Department for more advice, tips and information.